 It’s a legal requirement for an employer to manage the health and safety of employees who, among many other things, drive a vehicle on the road as part of their job.
 The law around health and safety applies to driving as it does to health and safety at a fixed place of work.
 Driving for work is one of the most dangerous things employees do.
 This law extends to those who are independent contractors and self-employed people.
-The law applies to both company and grey vehicles.
+The law applies to both company and grey fleet vehicles.
 Grey vehicles are personal vehicles used for business.

 Is Commuting considered driving for work?